 Some resume phrases have become so overused by banking professionals in Singapore and Hong Kong that recruiters can’t stand the sight of them.
-Here’s what to avoid.
+Here’s what to avoid as you write your resume.

 “I managed 100 staffs”